mayur288/any-checkout/README.md

-# any-checkout
+# any-checkout (ac)
-Any checkout script is git branch manager with basic options
+Any checkout is smart git branch manager with basic options

+Usages
+$./ac